James-Oswald/MahjongUtils/Readme.md

-Some basic utils for Majong I've developed
+Some basic utils for Mahjong I've developed